Rareloop/view-models/README.md

+**This package is deprecated.
+View Models are now baked into the Lumberjack core.**

 # View Models

 Here, a `ViewModel` refers to something that takes data and transforms it into the correct format for a specific view.
 They are **input-output machines**.